RjPatil27/Web-Development-Small-Projects/README.md

 \
 Here we are three options,
 * Pick : use to pick card from deck.
-* Draw : use to draw round.
+* Draw : use to End one side of USER or Computer's side.
 * Reload : Reload the game.

 >For example,